lcdm-uiuc/info490-sp16/Week10/lesson2.md

 # Week 10 Lesson 2 #
 ## Introduction to Network Analysis: Graph Analysis ##

-In this lesson, you will about special types of graphs, including cycles, complete graphs, and complete bipartite graphs.
+In this lesson, you will learn about special types of graphs, including cycles, complete graphs, and complete bipartite graphs.
 Next, you will learn about traversing graphs, which can be done via a depth-first search, a breadth-first search, or a general exploration.
 Finally, you